JackCurrie/vimrc/README.md

 ## How to use

-1. Clone this repo to the root directoy of the system
+1. Clone this repo to the root directoy of the system.
+Then take the actual .vimrc file and place it in root.

 2. Install vundle